Create your page

 All videos on Chuffed.org need to be uploaded to Youtube or Vimeo.
 You can then just enter the URL from either service into the relevant field in the campaign editor.

-Creating perks
+Creating Perks

 Perks are things that you offer supporters who donate above a specific amount.